mmalik17/Rakamin-Capstone-Project/README.md

 - Action Items

 # <b> Requirement for running the code </b>
+Library needed to be installed:
+Numpy, Pandas, Matplotlib, Seaborn, Datetime
 # <b> 1.
 Business Understanding </b>
 ## Background Problems
 The campaign carried out by a retail company was less effective, as seen from the campaign response which only reached 14.91%.
 As a results, the profit obtained is not optimal.